 Federal Tax Credits for Family, Children, Home, & Work

 What is a Tax Credit?

 Tax deductions are similar to tax credits.
-Deductions can help you reduce your taxable income, as well as increase your tax refund.
+They can help you reduce your taxable income and increase your tax refund.

 In order to claim most tax credits (except some retirement contributions) for the current Tax Year, the payments or expenses have to occur during the Tax Year or no later than December 31.